piku/piku/README.md

 ## Target Runtimes

-I intend to support Python, Go, Node and Java, but will be focusing on Python first, moving from shared runtime to `virtualenv` (and later, if feasible, `pyenv`) support.
+I intend to support Python, Go, Node and Clojure (Java), but will be focusing on Python first, moving from shared runtime to `virtualenv` (and later, if feasible, `pyenv`) support.

 ## FAQ

 **Q:** Why `piku`?

 **A:** Partly because it's supposed to run on a [Pi][pi], because it's Japanese onomatopeia for 'twitch' or 'jolt', and because I know the name will annoy some of my friends.

+**Q:** Does it run under Python 3?

+**A:** It should. `click` goes a long way towards abstracting the simpler stuff, and I tried to avoid most obvious incompatibilities (other than a few differences in `subprocess.call` and the like).
+However, this targets Python 2.7 first, since that's the default on Raspbian.
+Pull requests are welcome.

 **Q:** Why not just use `dokku`?